cuba-platform/maps-addon-demo/README.md

 The *Orders* screen contains a list of orders.
 If you click to the *Show map* button, a screen with a map will be opened in a dialog.
 The map contains a layer of orders with clustering enabled.
 You can click to the *Generate 100 orders* button in order to automatically generate 100 new orders.
 The *Orders* screen also has *Show heatmap* button.
 If you click this button, you will see a heatmap of orders opened in a new screen.

-Based on CUBA Platform 7.1.0
+*Note*: the application requires the commercial subscription that includes Maps premium add-on.

+## How to Install the Maps Add-on Trial Version

-Note: the application requires the commercial subscription that includes Maps premium add-on.
-You can also get [trial](https://www.cuba-platform.com/store/#/store/) to run this application on your local environment.
+You can get trial subscription from CUBA Marketplace to run this application on your local environment.
+After getting trial subscription you'll receive an email with a link for downloading ZIP archive with artifacts.

+To install the trial version of Maps add-on:
+1. Get trial subscription from [CUBA Marketplace](https://www.cuba-platform.com/marketplace/maps/).
+You'll get an email with a link and instructions.
+2. Download ZIP archive with artifacts at link from the email.
+3. Clone the repository of this demo project.
+4. Follow the instructions of trial installation in Maps add-on [documentation](https://doc.cuba-platform.com/maps-1.1/#_installation_of_trial_version).

 ## Issues
-Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems coressponding to this sample.
+Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems corresponding to this sample.